Skip to main content

 Data mapping

-The AGR Data Interface article describes the database table schema that your data needs to adhere to before it is pulled into AGR.
+The AGR Data Interface article describes the database table schema that your data needs to adhere to before it is extracted or loaded into AGR.

-Before starting the data mapping, we recommend you download our data mapping documentation template, and fill it out to keep track of where each data element in the AGR Data Interface comes from.
+Before starting the data mapping, we recommend you download our AGR Data Mapping Template and fill it out to keep track of where each data element in the AGR Data Interface comes from.

 Your AGR onboarding team stands ready to support you in the mapping process, consulting and clarifying the AGR Data Interface to ensure a successful integration.